 Must Meet Criteria for Promotion to Associate Professor

 Only those candidates who are Associate Professors or who meet the criteria for promotion to Associate Professor will be considered for tenure.
 Part of the evidence considered in every tenure decision is whether the candidate meets the criteria for Associate Professor.
 An untenured assistant professor must apply for promotion at the same time as she or he applies for tenure.
 The promotion application will be considered first and, if a positive recommendation is made, the candidate has met the first criterion for tenure.
-While both promotion and tenure may be considered at the same meeting of a promotion and tenure committee, the general principle is that promotion should be discussed and voted on before tenure.
+While both promotion and tenure may be considered at the same meeting of a promotion and tenure committee, promotion shall be discussed and voted on before tenure.

 Promotion to Associate Professor is not sufficient for a recommendation of tenure.
 Additional tenure criteria will be set, as specified above, by colleges and/or schools/departments.
 Promotion is based on accomplishments to date but tenure recommendations are based on collegial judgments about the likelihood that the candidate will make continuing and valuable contributions to the institution and the discipline(s).